bacdillon/AutomationPlayground/PowerPlatform/Airline Flight Delays Dashboard/README.md

 - Summarize total flights, delays, and cancellations clearly at a glance.
 - Show how flight status varies by airline and by departure city.
 - Allow interactive filtering, so a viewer can focus on a specific airline or location.
-- Present the information through well-designed, clearly labeled visuals.
+- Present the information through well designed, clearly labeled visuals.

 ## 5. What the Video Demonstrates